Yenthe-Bruynseels/elixir-learning-materials/phoenix-framework/02-CRUD/guide/1_create_op.md

 }
 iex(2)>
 nil
 # A manually defined dictionary of parameters.
-Normally this will be defined by an external sources such as a webform.
+Normally this will be defined by an external source such as a webform.
 iex(3)> parameters_provided_by_external_sources = %{"date_of_birth" => Date.utc_today, "first_name" => "John", "last_name" => "Doe"}
 %{
   "date_of_birth" => ~D[2020-02-06],